amlcurran/website/src/portfolio/portfolio-bodycoach.md

 During my time, I led a team reconfiguration from an Android and an iOS team into two cross-platform mission-based teams.
 This included the organisation, communication, and bootstrapping of the teams.

 As Engineering Manager of the Get Moving mission team (install to first 30 days in-app) I led a team of developers to deliver multiple features, including an Easy Start week intended to help beginners; in-app messaging from Joe and the trainers to drive momentum; and a highly successful A/B test on our paywall which saw our Intent to Subscribe metric increase significantly.

+I was sadly made redundant after 10 months in the role.